-A TED spread trade will be decomposed first into the leg trade price of the fixed income leg and into the leg trade price of the bundle leg.
-Afterwards, a decomposition of the bundle price into leg trade prices of the involved short-term contracts will be performed.
-Since the pricing of the bundle in the TED spread will be equivalent to the pricing of a stand-alone bundle, the existing pack and bundle price decomposition of the T7 Trading Platform will be used.
+A TED spread trade is decomposed first into the leg trade price of the fixed income leg and into the leg trade price of the bundle leg.
+Afterwards, a decomposition of the bundle price into leg trade prices of the involved short-term contracts is performed.
+Since the pricing of the bundle in the TED spread is equivalent to the pricing of a stand-alone bundle, the existing pack and bundle price decomposition of the T7 Trading Platform is used.

-To ensure transparency on the leg level, a new instrument subtype will be introduced referring to the TED spread as a specific subtype of the instrument type IPS.
-The new instrument subtype will be applied to all leg trades resulting from a TED spread trade.
-Consequently, it will be possible to distinguish in the short-term interest rate futures between leg trades resulting from a TED spread IPS trade and those resulting from a bundle trade.
+To ensure transparency on the leg level, a new instrument subtype is introduced referring to the TED spread as a specific subtype of the instrument type IPS.
+The new instrument subtype is applied to all leg trades resulting from a TED spread trade.
+Consequently, it is possible to distinguish in the shortterm interest rate futures between leg trades resulting from a TED spread IPS trade and those resulting from a bundle trade.

-T7 Release 10.1 Deutsche Börse Group Functional Reference Version 10.1.2
+T7 Release 12.1 Deutsche Börse Group

+Final

+Functional Reference Version 3

-Please note that in accordance with equation (3), the leg trade prices on simple instrument level resulting from a TED spread trade decomposition will exactly reproduce the traded TED spread price.
+Please note that in accordance with equation (3), the leg trade prices on simple instrument level resulting from a TED spread trade decomposition exactly reproduce the traded TED spread price.

-18.2 Creation of Inter-Product Spreads
+19.2 Creation of Inter-Product Spreads